cwhitt92/odin-project/README.md

 # odin-project
-Repo for The Odin Project projects and progress tracking Hello Odin!
+Repo for projects from The Odin Project and tracking progress in web development